A Top 10 List of Psychology’s Big Questions, and the Answers

 5. What’s the key to solving life’s problems?

 The kinds of problems that psychology can help you solve include a wide range of practical situations that confront people on a daily basis.
 Whether it’s hooking up a new computer, fixing a broken electrical fixture, arranging the order of foods to cook when you’re preparing a meal, or figuring out the best route home, there are similar steps involved in being a good problem-solver.
 Psychologists suggest that you first understand the nature of the problem, like rearranging puzzle pieces or putting things in proper order.
 Then, more importantly, you need to keep an open mind to possible solutions, even ones that may seem a bit out of the ordinary.
 In fact, sometimes the more unusual, the better.
 We are all very prone to mental set, and that can be a huge impediment to problem solving.
 Finally, be ready to start all over if your results were unsuccessful.
-Holding onto your first answer, even if it’s not a very good one (known as the “confirmation bias”) can impede you from ever coming up with a way out of your dilemma.
-Rushing ahead to complete a problem is probably the biggest mistake that people make (other than procrastinating too long!
+Holding onto your first answer, even if it’s not a very good one can impede you from ever coming up with a way out of your dilemma.
+Rushing ahead to complete a problem is probably the biggest mistake that people make (other than procrastinating too long)!

 6. How can we communicate more effectively?

 Good communication is the key to our interactions with other people.
 When we think of how to communicate, we often focus on spoken or written language.
 However, when it comes to language, it’s not just what you say, but how you say it.
-For example, when you speak you, by definition, must get your point across in linear fashion, meaning that the first words you utter in a sentence will guide the listener to understanding what will follow.
-Saying “I’m sorry “ at the beginning of a conversation will have a much greater impact, for example, then throwing your apology in at the end of a long explanation.
+For example, when you speak, you must by definition get your point across in linear fashion, meaning that the first words you utter in a sentence will guide the listener to understanding what will follow.
+Saying “I’m sorry" at the beginning of a conversation will have a much greater impact, for example, than throwing your apology in at the end of a long explanation.
 The tone in which you speak lets your listener know whether you’re asking a question or making a statement.
 However, if you’re like many people, you may find that you speak your sentences as if they were questions.
 This can make you sound less confident and can undercut your effectiveness when you’re trying to convince someone to believe that you know what you’re talking about.
 Your body language may say even more about you than your verbal language.
 Most people fail to look others in the eye, slouch, jiggle their hands and feet when they’re nervous, and reveal what they’re really feeling inside through the tiny “microexpressions” on their faces.
 Learn to control your body language, and you can control the impression you make on others.

 7. What is intelligence (and why should we care)?